Efficient energy use: Europe

+In the European Union, 78% of enterprises proposed energy-saving methods in 2023, 67% listed energy contract renegotiation as a strategy, and 62% stated passing on costs to consumers as a plan to deal with energy market trends.
+Larger organisations were found more likely to invest in energy efficiency, green innovation, and climate change, with a significant rise in energy efficiency investments reported by SMEs and mid-cap companies.

 Germany

 Energy efficiency is central to energy policy in Germany.

 As of late 2015, national policy includes the following efficiency and consumption targets (with actual values for 2014):

-Recent progress toward improved efficiency has been steady aside from the financial crisis of 2007–08.
+Progress toward improved efficiency has been steady.